Aurora AFX British F1 Championship Round

 - March 762 [752-21] (Adrian Russell): Originally intended for Trivellato but not collected so fitted with a F3 rear wing and sold instead to Markus Hotz (Lippoldswilen, Switzerland) for European hillclimbs and Swiss championship events.
 At the beginning of 1976, it was raced by Harald Ertl in the F2 race at Hockenheim, finishing sixth.
 Hotz continued with Swiss championship events but damaged the car, and returned it to the factory in part exchange for a new March 762.
 March sold the 752 on, unrepaired, to Roger Heavens, who rebuilt it as a 762 and intended to fit the turbocharged 1.4-litre Ford Formula 2 engine that Geoff Richardson was developing.
 When the car appeared, in the Shellsport G8 series with Derrick Worthington driving, it used a Richardson BDX instead.
 Also raced in G8 and libre events by José Maria de Uriarte.
 Retained for 1977 and entered by Heavens for Pablo Brea and Hervé Leguellec.
 Taken over by Adrian Russell (Thornton Heath, Surrey) later in 1977, and raced by him in British F1 and libre in 1978.
 Sold to Paul Brooks (Selby, North Yorkshire) for 1979, and raced in libre.
 Subsequent history unknown.

 - March "762" [742-20?]
 (Nigel Clarkson): New to the CSAI's Equipe Nationale as a spare car but sold on unused to Alessandro Pesenti-Rossi, who raced it twice in F2 late in 1974.
 Pesenti-Rossi raced the car again in 1975 but was more focused on his F3 campaign with a March 743.
 After a single F2 race with the 742 at the start of 1976, Pesenti-Rossi acquired a 762 and a 763, and the 742 was not seen again.
 Reports that it went to the Brambillas are now thought to be incorrect.
 In early 1978, Nigel Clarkson (Cirencester, Gloucestershire) ran a F2 March in the Aurora series.
 This was described as a 762 when he failed to qualify for the two Easter races but was identified as a 742 with BDX engine when it reappeared in September.
 Clarkson recalls that "the car was a disaster having been put together from a bunch of bits by an Australian John Gillmeister" and believes it later became a Special Saloon.
-According to Kevan McLurg, Scot Ron Cummings bought a dismantled March 742 from Clarkson in 1980, and this was used as a basis of such a Special Saloon, a Lotus Esprit that he raced in 1982.
-Later on, Ricky Gauld (Huntly, Aberdeenshire, Scotland) bought a March from Ron Cummings which was "an ex Super Saloon", and he used this in March form in hillclimbs in the 1994/95 period.
+According to Kevan McLurg, Scot Ron Cummings bought a dismantled March 742 from Clarkson in 1980, and this was used as a basis of such a Special Saloon, a Lotus Esprit that he raced in 1982 with an 1800cc Cosworth engine.
+He then fitted a 3400cc Ford GAA to it, and raced it in this form from 1983 to 1988.
+He then bought a March 802 in AC bodywork and the 742-based Esprit was driven by Ricky Gauld (Huntly, Aberdeenshire, Scotland) in GT racing at Ingliston in 1989 and 1990.
+Gauld bought the March from Ron Cummings, recalling that it was "an ex Super Saloon", and used it in March form in hillclimbs in 1994.
 By 2009, the car was owned by Kevan McLurg and was in pieces.

 - March 752 (Alan Baillie): New to Ron Dennis's Project Three Racing but using an early-season monocoque that had already been used by the work team.
 Raced by Patrick Depailler at Pau, then Vittorio Brambilla at Salzburgring, and by Bruno Pescia, Sandro Cinotti, Tim Schenken and Maurizio Flammini later in the season.
 Sold to John Nicholson for 1976, fitted with a Chevrolet Vega engine and used in F2 and in the Shellsport G8 series.
 To Alan Baillie for 1977, who fitted a Swindon BDX engine for libre, Shellsport and Aurora over the next three seasons.
 Subsequent history unknown.